Pattern for Evolvable Service Specifications (PESS)

 Intent :

-Confering easy evolutions to complex service components by allowing refinement and traceability of their operations toward lower level components.
-Such refinement techniques aim at wrapping services discovered for the Goal-Driven Service Oriented Architecture (GD-SOA) to interfaces provided by other services or legacy system components without any modification on the description of both source and target services.
+Confering easy evolutions to complex service components by allowing refinement and traceability toward lower level components.
+Such refinement techniques also aim at wrapping up services to interfaces provided by other services or legacy system components without causing alteration on the description of both source and target service interfaces.

-Solution : This pattern considers complex operations of a business service specified at a given refinement level as underlying services to be realised at the immediate lower refinement level.
-The refinement process should continue until all of the operations of the service component become executable using available services (provided interfaces or primitives).
+Solution : This pattern considers complex operations of a business service specified at a given refinement level.
+It then deduces underlying services to be realized at the immediate lower refinement level.
+The refinement process may continue til all components of the capability are identified or operations of the service component are interfaced with available services (provided interfaces or primitives).

-On the basis of the service specifications (see Pattern for Identifiable Service Specifications - PISS ) provided by business experts (at the CIM level of the MDA), this pattern is particularly useful for analysts / designers that have to adapt object-oriented representations of services to available component interfaces.
-This wrapping process is realised by the reification of complex operations of a base service using operations of underlying services.
+On the basis of the service specifications (see Pattern for Identifiable Service Specifications - PISS ) provided by business experts (at the CIM level of the MDA), this pattern may be particularly useful for analysts / designers that have to adapt services to available component interfaces.
+The wrapping process is realized by the reification of complex operations of a base service using operations of underlying services.

 Such a refinement process then requires to focus on operations of the underlying service component in order to render them wrappable to interfaces provided by other components.